discolabs/disco_app/README.md

 et cetera.

 ### User Authentication
-The gem include a User authentication functionality using Shopify Oauth process, which allows you to fetch useful information about the current logged in user, and store the user id using the built-in `UserSessionsController`.
+In addition to providing built-in OAuth authentication at the Shop level by default, the gem allows you to enforce authentication at the user level.

-To benefit of this functionality, you will need to include the `DiscoApp::Concerns::UserAuthenticatedController` concern to any controller that should restrict user access or log in the current user.
+To use this functionality, you will need to include the `DiscoApp::Concerns::UserAuthenticatedController` concern on any controller that requires an authenticated user.
+Once authenticated, this concern will ensure a `@user` instance variable is present on the controller.

-You will also need to replace the content of `config/initializer/omniauth.rb` with the below code :
+You will also need to replace the contents of `config/initializer/omniauth.rb` with the below code:

 ```
 module OmniAuth::Strategies
   class ShopifyUser < Shopify
     def name
       :shopify_user
     end
   end
 end

 SETUP_PROC = lambda do |env|